moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 7: Add Passive Joints
 --------------------------

-The passive joints pane is meant to allow specification of any passive joints that might exist in a robot.
+The **Passive Joints** pane is meant to allow specification of any passive joints that might exist in a robot.
 These are joints that are unactuated, meaning that they cannot be directly controlled.
 It's important to specify passive joints so that the planners are aware of their existence and can avoid